WeiFoo/NoML/deep-learning/basics.md

 If the activation is __tanh__, we will use $$\sqrt\frac{1}{n^{[l-1]}}$$ as the variance.
 Others may use Xavier initialization as $$\sqrt \frac{1}{n^{[l-1]}+n^{[n]}}$$

+# What will happen if initialize all weights in the network to zero?

+In general, initializing all the weights to zero results in the network failing to break symmetry.
+This means that every neuron in each layer will learn the same thing, and you might as well be training a neural network with  n[l]=1 for every layer, and the network is no more powerful than a linear classifier such as logistic regression.